Wave propagation on microstate geometries: The geometries and their properties

 The solution possesses $4$ Killing vector fields as well as a ``hidden'' symmetry, which allows us to separate the wave equation (and the geodesic equation).
 The most important vector fields for our purposes (all of which are Killing) are

 In particular, the last Killing vector field in the list above, $V$, is null everywhere and is future-directed.
-In contrast, the vector field $T$ is future directed and timelike at large $r$, and spacelike at small $r$.
+In contrast, the vector field $T$ is future directed and timelike at large $r$, and (when none of the charges vanish) spacelike at small $r$.
 This spacetime therefore has a genuine ergoregion associated with the vector field $T$.
+Indeed, we can compute